 You can get more information from the IRS on self-certifying as a QOF, including forms and instructions.
 Because this is a fairly new initiative, there may be conflicting information or recently updated forms.
 Be sure to do your due diligence to ensure that your paperwork is properly completed and filed.

 How does a QOF differ from a 1031 Exchange?

 You may be familiar with 1031 Exchanges as a way to rollover the value of one investment property into another.
 QOFs offer an alternative to these exchanges and are not limited to investment properties.
 You can roll over the capital gains from your home, so in my opinion, they are a superior alternative.
 Unlike a 1031 Exchange, you only need to roll over the capital gains you’ve realized from the sale of your asset, not the entire sale price.
 In addition, you do not need to have a loan or investment equal to the value of the property you are exchanging from.
 This provides more flexibility and a more targeted tax strategy.

-Whatever your investment goals are, I have the expertise and connections you need to assist in creating exceptional outcomes, especially for Napa Valley real estate.
+Whatever your investment goals are, I have the expertise and connections you need to assist in creating exceptional outcomes, especially for Yountville, Calistoga, St. Helena, and Napa vineyard and winery real estate.
 Talk to your financial planner and see if an investment in a Qualified Opportunity Zone is a good choice for your particular financial situation and then you and I can talk about the opportunities and the benefits opposed to a 1031 Exchange.